shubham7silyan/shubh-ai-chatbot/README.md

 - The project still runs fine because Tailwind is processed by PostCSS during the Vite build.
 - If you want to hide the warning, install the **Tailwind CSS IntelliSense** extension (VS Code) or disable the CSS "unknown at rules" warning in your editor settings.

+###
+Common Issues Faced During Development (and Fixes)
+1) Environment variables not loading

+Symptom:
+GROQ_API_KEY environment variable is missing or empty at runtime.

+Cause:
+Only .env.example was edited, but the actual .env file used by the application was not created or updated.

+Fix:

+Create the real environment file used at runtime:

+Server: root/.env (or server/.env, depending on setup)

+Ensure it contains:

+GROQ_API_KEY=your_real_key
+GROQ_MODEL=llama-3.1-8b-instant

+Tip:
+Keep .env.example with placeholder values only—never commit real API keys.

+2) Wrong WebSocket URL or port mismatch

+Symptom:
+UI shows Disconnected, or messages fail to send.

+Cause:
+VITE_WS_URL points to the wrong endpoint or port, or the backend server is not running.

+Fix:
+In client/.env:

+VITE_WS_URL=ws://localhost:8080/ws

+Confirm the server logs show:

+WebSocket endpoint running at ws://localhost:8080/ws

+3) Groq model “decommissioned” errors

+Symptom:
+model_decommissioned errors from the Groq API.

+Cause:
+Using deprecated Groq model names (e.g., llama3-70b-8192).

+Fix:
+Switch to supported models such as:

+llama-3.1-8b-instant (default, fast)

+llama-3.3-70b-versatile (larger, higher quality)

+4) Streaming-related UI issues

+Symptoms:

+AI messages appear duplicated

+Streaming never stops and input remains disabled

+Cause:
+Streaming chunks are not correctly associated with a single AI message, or the final completion event is missing.

+Fix:
+Ensure the backend always sends events in this order:

+ai_start → ai_chunk → ai_done

+Even short responses must emit ai_done.

+5) WebSocket disconnects after sleep or network changes

+Symptom:
+Chat shows Disconnected after laptop sleep or Wi-Fi change.

+Cause:
+Browsers automatically drop inactive WebSocket connections.

+Fix:

+Implement basic reconnection logic with backoff (implemented)

+Display real-time connection status in the UI (implemented)

+6) Tailwind CSS warnings in editor

+Symptom:
+Unknown at rule @tailwind warnings in index.css.

+Cause:
+Some editors do not recognize Tailwind CSS directives.

+Fix:

+The application still builds and runs correctly

+Install Tailwind CSS IntelliSense (VS Code) or disable CSS lint warnings

+7) GitHub push and secret management issues

+Symptom:

+GitHub rejects authentication

+Risk of accidentally committing API keys

+Fix:

+Use a GitHub Personal Access Token (PAT) instead of a password

+Ensure .env files are included in .gitignore

+Commit only .env.example files with placeholder values